JYOTIPRIYA (DR. JUDITH M. TYBERG)

 The East-West Cultural Center was inaugurated on I May 1953 — the month of Jyotipriya’s 51st birthday — in a small room in the home of a friend in Los Angeles.
 In keeping with the times, the objectives stated in its first brochure announcement were “broad and non-sectarian — East meets West in cultural reciprocity for greater world unity…in the fields of the living arts and philosophy.”
 The Center offered language classes in Hindustani, Sanskrit, Pali, and Greek; courses in the art, culture, history, and religions of India; studies in Comparative Religion, the Sacred Scriptures and great sages of all time; study groups in Savitri and The Life Divine, and the Yoga of Sri Aurobindo and the Mother.
 There were opportunities for guided individual research, and Jyotipriya’s “Oriental Library” was opened to the public.
 Books on India’s many yogic paths were available for sale.
 The East-West Cultural Center School for creatively gifted children in grades 2-12 was also initiated in 1953.
 Promising “high ideals, aesthetic and studious habits formed”, the school conducted classes in New Math, phonics, history, geography, science, art, music, piano, and typing.
 All of the East-West Cultural Center activities — for both adults and children — were organized and taught by Jyotipriya single-handedly.
 Alone, and without any financial support save the modest fees that were the payment for her teaching, she carried the venture forth.

 Something of what Jyotipriya was up against can be glimpsed from two of her letters, written a decade later, to Ashram friend Prithvi Singh.
 Only in 1960 could she write: “The feeling towards things Indian is certainly improving.
 The prejudice is fading away so I can be more open and frank about what I really am about.”
-But still in 1962, she was to say: “We heard from Purani today from New York….
+But still, in 1962, she was to say: “We heard from Purani today from New York….
 This lone kind of lecturing around the States is not an easy task in material-minded America.
 You have to have selected audiences pre-arranged to have any real response.”
-But if ever there were personalities to woo into warmth the icy scepticism of an American audience, they belonged on the one hand to the ever-dynamic A.B.
+But if ever there were personalities to woo into warmth the icy skepticism of an American audience, they belonged on the one hand to the ever-dynamic A.B.
 Purani — and on the other to Jyotipriya.
 Few people had her “wide spiritual horizons”…those reminiscences “spiced with rare humor” and “the best thinking of both East and West”…her “sympathetic rather than critical” outlook…and that “dedication prompted by a “love of mankind” — to quote from a very apt description circulated by a group called The New Age Questors, which would often sponsor Jyoti’s “My Search for Universality” talks.
 Jyotipriya had the gift of drawing people to her, and a real skill for creating attendance~worthy activities and media-catching events.
 Premium newspaper coverage came with her “Open-House” lectures explaining Indian Art, which she coordinated in a very timely way with a national magazine’s spread on the subject.
 Expensive radio publicity for the Center was gained without cost when a local station queried Jyotipriya about a tour, called “India and the World”, which she was asked to lead for a non-profit Study Abroad group.

 And the Center grew.
 From one small room…to all the rooms of her friend’s house…to a large rented hall just the next year…and on Thanksgiving Day 1955 — which that year coincided with 24 November, Sri Aurobindo’s Siddhi Day — to a home of its own, when devoted students unexpectedly presented Jyotipriya with 15,000 dollars to pay for the down payment and first mortgage on the purchase of a building and property.
 She accepted their generosity on the sole condition that it was to be a loan which through her earnings she would repay.
 The first celebration of Sri Aurobindo’s birthday in this new home took place in the Center’s 125-person capacity auditorium.
 Twenty young people participated in presenting through drama, recitation, and dance, a sweeping panoramic view of India’s wealth of spiritual tradition.
 The climax of the program came with a powerful portrayal from Sri Aurobindo’s epic, Savitri — the dramatic confrontation between Savitri, Daughter of the Sun, and Yama, Lord of Death.
 Jyotipriya wrote to the Mother how she felt “a wonderful presence” as the two youthful protagonists gave their speeches by heart.
 The afternoon ended with the singing of Bande Mataram — India’s spiritual anthem — and the recitation of one of the Mother’s prayers.